-Mark Blum, Professor and Shinjo Ito Distinguished Chair in Japanese Studies, University of California, Berkeley
+Mark Blum, Shinjo Ito Distinguished Chair in Japanese Studies and Head Graduate Advisor, Department of East Asian Languages and Cultures, University of California, Berkeley

 April 9, 2021

-Justin McDaniel, Professor of Religious Studies, Undergraduate Religious Studies Chair, University of Pennsylvania
+Justin McDaniel, Professor and Undergraduate Studies Chair, Department of Religious Studies, University of Pennsylvania

 Jun Hu, Assistant Professor of Chinese Art and Architecture, University of California, Berkeley

 The 14 lectures are 14 separate webinars.
 A Zoom confirmation email with information on how to join the webinar will be sent to all registered attendees 2 or 3 days before each lecture.
 Even though it is not required by Zoom, we recommend that you download and install Zoom on your computer or mobile device in advance, and set yourself up with a free account.
 Attendees will have a chance to participate in the Q&A with a text chat function.
 Read Arts of Asia Webinar FAQs.

 Left: The historical Buddha Shakyamuni, approx. 1700–1800.
 Mongolia.
 Bronze with gilding.
 Asian Art Museum, Gift of the Asian Art Museum General Acquisitions Fund and an anonymous friend of the Asian Art Museum, 1994.21.a-.c.
 Photograph © Asian Art Museum of San Francisco.

 Right: Black Enso, 2014, by Masako Takahashi (American, b.
 1944).
 Pigment inkjet print on paper.
 Asian Art Museum, Gift of the artist, 2017.13. © Masako Takahashi.
 Photograph © Asian Art Museum of San Francisco.